fxnoob/speech-recognition-toolkit/README.md

  - To insert math symbol, just say 'math symbol symbol_name' eg. 'math symbol sigma' to insert sigma symbol. more than 125 maths symbol available.
  - Tab Navigation using your voice.
+ - Convert your speech to morse code.
  - Supports always listen mode.
  - Free to use